graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/custom-scalars.md

 - Literal Parsing: Transforms a scalar from its client-side representation as an argument to its server-side representation.

 Parsing for arguments and variables are handled separately because while arguments must always be expressed in GraphQL query syntax, variable format is transport-specific (usually JSON).

+## Vector3 sample with string parsing and serialization

 The following example shows how to create a custom scalar in GraphQL.NET.
 You will create a 3D Vector which will be exchanged between server and client as a comma-separated string (ex.
 "34, 61, 12").
 The example assumes the GraphQL schema is implemented in an ASP.NET Core project using the `Microsoft.Extensions.DependencyInjection` package, though only minor modifications would be required for other project types.

 Assume the following schema